That Chunk of Dirt?

 God promised, “I will put My Spirit in you, and you shall live, and I will place you in your own land” (Ezek.
 37:14).
 In the second half of the vision, “breath came into them, and they lived, and stood upon their feet an exceedingly great army” (Ezek.
-37:10, emphasis added).
+37:10).

 “Surely I will take the children of Israel from among the nations, wherever they have gone, and will gather them from every side and bring them into their own land.

 Then they shall dwell in the land that I have given to Jacob My servant, where your fathers dwelt; they shall dwell there, they, their children, and their children’s children, forever” (Ezek.
-37:21, 25, emphasis added).
+37:21, 25).

 Reaffirming the promise, Isaiah informed Israel that after an initial and partial regathering of her people to their homeland in unbelief, God will,